stevedepp/fp-cloud-formation-clt-week-9/README.md

 #

-> *one note is that for your lambdas to contribute to moinotirng and logging, you need to give them  permission to write to cloudwatch and ...*
+> *One note is that for your Lambdas need to contribute to moinotirng and logging, you need to give them  permission to write to CloudWatch and ...*

 ### ServerlessProducer - IAM policy - monitoring & logging